-Guiding yourself, someone else, a team or organization within a change takes acceptance of the person the task and the action.
+Guiding yourself, someone else, a team, or an organization within a change takes acceptance of the person, the task, and the action.

 A step-by-step description of the complaint is useful only when necessary.

-How do I know when the complaint steps are necessary?
+How do I know when the complaint steps are required?

 - describing the complaint in excessive feeling terms, as opposed to observable actions.

-- sharing a response that that focused on elimination of the complaint, as opposed to what will happen / how things are different when the complaint is absent.
+- sharing a response focused on eliminating the complaint, as opposed to what will happen / how things are different when the complaint is absent.

 - a symptom-prescription task may be useful.
-Asking the person / team to purposefully do more of the problem / complaint
+Asking the person/team to do more of the problem/complaint

-- the complaint is described as something they have no control over, it is viewed an involuntary.
+- complaint purposefully is described as something they have no control over; it is viewed as involuntary.

 - describing the complaint as causing a physiological response